Sachs-Wolfe effect in some anisotropic models: The method

-Note that the terms in square brackets of Equation (\ref{brack})are equal to 1 as showed in Appendix B. Now, we should spell out the physical interpretation of each one of three factors of the right hand side of previous equation.
-When matter and radiation decoupled, free CMBR photons, climbing the gravitational potential generated by density perturbations, undergo a gravitational redshift, with corresponding loss of energy.
+as can easily be shown.
+Now, we should spell out the physical interpretation of each one of the three factors of the right hand side of previous equation.
+When matter and radiation are decoupled, free CMBR photons, climbing the gravitational potential generated by density perturbations, undergo a gravitational redshift, with corresponding loss of energy.
 The photon energy variation in this process is given by the term $\left[ \Psi \right]_e^r \equiv \Psi(r)-\Psi(e)$.
-The second term, $\left[ \vec U \cdot \vec V \right]_e^r \equiv \vec U \cdot \left(\vec V(r) - \vec V(e)\right)$, corresponds to the Doppler effect induced by the relative motion of the observer in the emission and reception events.
+The second term, $\left[ \vec {\bar U} \cdot \vec {\bar V} \right]_e^r \equiv \vec {\bar U} \cdot \left(\vec {\bar V}(r) - \vec {\bar V}(e)\right)$, corresponds to the Doppler effect induced by the relative motion of the observer in the emission and reception events.
+The Doppler term has an observational meaning of a dipolar anisotropy ($\vec {\bar U} \cdot \vec {\bar V}(r)$) on CMBR temperature and is usually removed from the equation and dealt with separately.
+The other term ($\vec {\bar U} \cdot \vec {\bar V}(e)$) can be dropped for large angular scales (for details see \cite{Liddle} p.124 and p.84).
 The last term tells us that the perturbing potential may vary between the emission and reception instants.

-The Doppler term has an observational meaning of a dipolar anisotropy on CMBR temperature and is usually removed from the equation to be treated aside.
-The last two terms are usually called the {\em Sachs-Wolfe effect} or also the {\em integrated Sachs-Wolfe effect}.
-For flat models of FLRW without cosmological constant, $\Psi$ is time constant \cite{White,Mukanov}, so the last term in the right han side of Equation (\ref{deltaT1}) vanishes.
-In our case the cosmological constant is not vanishing, and indeed $\Lambda$ will play an important role in our analysis.
-We consider values such that $\Omega_0+\Omega_{\Lambda_{0}} \simeq 1$, taking into account recent observations \cite{Perl,Riess} which suggest $\Omega_0 \sim 0.3$ and $\Omega_{\Lambda_{0}} \sim 0.7$.
+For flat FLRW models without cosmological constant, $\Psi$ is time constant \cite{White,Mukhanov}, so the last term in the right hand side of Equation (\ref{deltaT1}) vanishes.
+In our case the cosmological constant is not vanishing, and indeed $\Lambda$ plays an important role in our analysis.
+Taking into account recent observations \cite{Perl,Riess} which suggest $\Omega_0 \sim 0.3$ and $\Omega_{\Lambda_{0}} \sim 0.7$, we consider values such that $\Omega_0+\Omega_{\Lambda_{0}} \simeq 1$ (see \cite{Aguiar2}).